ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The actors depend only on the subset of signing and Receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

-### Transparency Service Clients
+### Transparency Service Relying Parties

-Trust in clients that submit Signed Statements for Registration is implementation-specific.
+Trust in Relying Parties that submit Signed Statements for Registration is implementation-specific.
 An attacker may attempt to register any Signed Statement it has obtained, at any Transparency Service that accepts them, possibly multiple times and out of order.
 This may be mitigated by a Transparency Service that enforces restrictive access control and Registration Policies.